tu-darmstadt-ros-pkg/teamhector.de/index.md

 Some of the team's achievements are:

+* 2022: 4th place at the [AIRA Challenge](https://www.aira-challenge.com/)
+* 2022: 3rd place and Best in Class Exploration Award of the RoboCup World Championship in Bangkok
+* 2022: First place and Best in Class Autonomy Award of the RoboCup Rescue German Open
 * 2021: Best 3D Mapping and Best Radiation Mapping Awards of [ENRICH](https://enrich.european-robotics.eu/)
 * 2021: Winner and Best in Class Exploration of the RoboCup Rescue German Open DRZ Edition
 * 2021: Best in Class Dexterity and Best in Class Exploration and Mapping of RoboCup Rescue World Championship